Cell Phone Plan Calculator (Total Cost)

 Calculation Example

-Let’s crunch some numbers to make this clearer.
-Suppose you’re considering a phone plan with the following details:
+Let's crunch some numbers.
+Suppose you're considering a phone plan with the following details:

 • Phone Price: $500